The Best Decumulation Age To Start Spending Down Your Fortune

 To live our best lives, we should ideally have the smoothest consumption curve possible.
 However, I have a feeling as personal finance enthusiasts, most of us will end up working for too long and saving too much.

-Why I'm Entering The Decumulation Phase
+Why I'm In The Decumulation Phase

 Ever since I was in middle school I've frequently thought about my mortality.